L-Meryem/rgb-mixer/README.md

 ## Description
-An app to mix color or generate random ones using RGB.
+An app to mix color or generate random ones using RGB format.

 [Try the Live demo!](https://l-meryem.github.io/rgb-mixer/)